-Most of us thought we were overreacting by “prepping” with extra pantry goods when talk of the coronavirus pandemic started a couple weeks ago… and now, here we are.
-Grocery stores are still open, but if you’ve braved the market this week, you know the pickings are slim.
+Most of us thought we were overreacting by “prepping” with extra pantry goods when talk of the coronavirus pandemic started early last year… and now, here we are.
+Despite grocery stores remaining open, even if you braved the market, the pickings were slim.
+Enter: Pantry recipes.

-Now that we’ve been advised to stay in our homes as much as possible, I’m making it a personal challenge to make as many meals as I can using the pantry staples I have on hand.
+Now, that we’re still being advised to stay in our homes as much as possible, I’m making it a personal challenge to make as many meals as I can using the pantry staples I have on hand.

 Pantry staples can mean different things to different people.
-My personal strategy has been to stock up on items that will stay good for at least 2 weeks — mostly healthy things (and a few treats) that we love and would buy anyway, just in larger supply.
-For me, that’s included:
+My personal strategy has been to stock up on items that will stay good for at least two weeks—mostly healthy things (and a few treats) that we love and would buy anyway, just in larger supply.
+For me, that includes:

 - boxed organic soups

 - canned and dried beans of all kinds

 - snacks like popcorn, granola bars, high fiber cereal, lots of nuts, and dried fruits

 - jarred pasta sauce